-In FY13, CAT developed the Theatre Arts Program (TAP), an ongoing after-school theatre-making program for the High School for Construction Trades, Engineering and Architecture, which had no previous theatre programming.
-Since then, CAT has developed several CASA (Cultural After School Adventures) programs, providing similar theatre-making models in elementary, middle and high schools across the city.
+In FY12, CAT became a NYC City Council Cultural After-School Adventures (CASA) program provider, facilitating after-school theatre programming across NYC public schools.
+Following this model in FY13, CAT developed the on-going, after-school, theatre-making Theatre Arts Program (TAP) for High School for Construction Trades, Engineering and Architecture (who had no previous theatre programming).
+Since then, CAT has developed numerous CASA/TAP programs, providing similar theatre-making models in elementary, middle, and high schools across the city.

-In FY16, CAT’s 17 CASA (Cultural After-School Adventures) programs throughout NYC supported early learners in exploring and developing stories, and middle and high schoolers in identifying and sharing their opinions about the world around them.
-These ideas were then turned into original theatre.
-Students developed performance and public speaking skills, negotiated with others in their group to communicate their ideas, and then shared their ideas in an original piece of theatre for family, friends, and school staff.
+CASA supports early learners in exploring and developing stories, and middle and high schoolers in identifying and sharing their opinions about the world around them.
+These ideas are then turned into original theatre.
+Students develop performance and public speaking skills, negotiate with others in their group to communicate their ideas, and then share their ideas in an original piece of theatre for family, friends, and school staff.